The Broken Windows Theory Applies to Technical Debt: Method

 All participants who agreed to a follow-up interview were contacted and scheduled within a couple of days.
 We scheduled each to a maximum of $30$ minutes, but the length could vary significantly depending on the participants' availability.

 The interviews were semi-structured around a set of questions with the purpose of giving us further insight into why the participants acted as they did in the experiment.
+We aimed for the questions to be open-ended while gradually steering the interviews toward the central topic of the study to capture as many unprovoked reflections as possible from each participant before revealing our research question.
+Given that we had $30$ allocated minutes, we were able to allow interviewees to elaborate on each question and go on semi-related tangents before we had to steer them back toward the topic of the study by asking the next question.
 The questions were:

 \begin{enumerate} \item Can you describe your solutions to the tasks in the experiment? \item Can you motivate why you choose those solutions? \item What was your experience of the preexisting code? \item How did the preexisting code affect you? \item Do you have any other comments regarding the BWT in software engineering?
 (This question followed a brief explanation of the topic of our study) \end{enumerate}